etowle/1822/README.md

 This is an automatic round generator for 1822-style games.
 The supported games and links to their corresponding Google Sheets documents are below.

-* [1822CA (full map)](https://docs.google.com/spreadsheets/d/15jnmCJ9VuseIv2GcbuPA-qvkE2jV9F0pYEVA4xVc-6c/edit?usp=sharing) - based on template by Robert Lecuyer
+* [1822CA (full map)](https://docs.google.com/spreadsheets/d/15jnmCJ9VuseIv2GcbuPA-qvkE2jV9F0pYEVA4xVc-6c/edit?usp=sharing) - based on template by Bob Lecuyer
 * [1822MX](https://docs.google.com/spreadsheets/d/1DuOTSOAqH1c4XfLEcM2RXNUfq-yXfz1IhUx4m5SqqnQ/edit?usp=sharing) - based on template by Scott Petersen

 The round generator has already been added to each spreadsheet.
 The spreadsheets linked above are read-only; to use them, save a copy to your own Google Drive with File->"Make a copy" and share the sheet with the other players in your game.
 The script only works on a desktop computer.